chapmanb/cloudbiolinux/doc/hacking.md

 and building software.
 There are methods for accessing public data resources (such as Amazon S3).
 These are so called custom installs which are defined in custom.yaml.
 Each of these can be pulled in and are configured by code in the ./cloudbio/custom/ directory.
+The method fetches names from custom.yaml that delegate to a method in the custom/name.py program.
 These mechanisms are shared between BioLinux editions.

-But, importantly, it is easy to role your own using a Flavor!
+But, importantly, it is easy to role your own custom methods using a Flavor!
+This mechanism can also be used to automatically run post-install software, such as puppet, cfruby and chef.

-For example, you can tell your flavor to clone a git repository, and execute a script by
+For example, you can tell your flavor to clone a git repository, and execute a script by adding a post_install method to your flavor.

+You can run only the post_install (convinient for testing!) using the post_install target, e.g.

+         fab -H hostname -f $source/fabfile.py -c  $flavor/fabricrc_debian.txt install_bare:packagelist=$flavor/main.yaml,target=post_install

 = Tips and tricks